 The results showed that learning geometry exploration using dynamic geometry software Cabri II plus was effectively implemented to encourage students' ability to construct geometric proofs.
 Some of the advantages of using dynamic geometry software Cabri II plus include: helping students in the process of visualizing the problems to be proven; assist students in the process of drafting the intended evidence conjecture; and building students in the process of justifying the geometry theorems to be used.
-However, there are still several obstacles in the learning process: there is no detection service for the geometry theorem in Cabri II plus and a lack of tools supporting labelling the supporting elements of geometric proof in Cabri II plus.
+However, there are still several obstacles in the learning process: there is no detection service for the geometry theorem in Cabri II plus.
 Regarding these findings, it is essential to improve the Mathematics Teacher Education Study Program's learning process, especially the geometry subject, continuously to develop the learning process to make it better and more effective.
 So, the student candidate teacher's competence can be increased according to the predetermined graduate profile.